micycle1/PeasyGradients/README.md

 ## Colour Spaces

 Remember that a 1D gradient consists of only a few defined colour stops; all other colours in a gradient's spectrum are constructed by **interpolating** between any two adjacent colour stops.
-Colour spaces define how the colour at each colour stop is represented and this can have a noticeable effect on how a gradient transitions between colours (so experimentation with different colour spaces is encouraged).
+Colour spaces define how the colour at each colour stop is represented and this can have a noticeable effect on how these interpolated colours are (so experimentation with different colour spaces is encouraged).
 A rule of thumb: avoid the `RGB`, `RYB` and `HSB` colour spaces as they don't interpolate luminosity well.

  The colour space for a given `Gradient`  is set with `setColSpace()` as such: